-Here's an example of an alumni business directory on the Loyola University New Orleans website:
+Here's an example of an alumni business directory on the Northwestern University website:

 Take a look at your university's alumni website to see if they have a similar directory.
 You may even want to look into the benefits that come along with being a member of the alumni association.
 There may be some linking, advertising, or networking opportunities included.

 Journalists and other writers are often looking for expert contributors to weigh in on topics they are writing about.
 Signup for HARO or other similar services like www.journorequests.com & www.sourcebottle.com and respond to dental and oral health related queries.
 Keep your pitches personal and establish yourself as a reliable source.
 If your contribution is selected, your name and a link to your website will accompany your quote.

 Not only is getting quotes in online articles a great way to earn backlinks to your website, it's a great way to establish yourself as an authority in your field.